Published 8 December 2022

 This is an experimental Official Statistics release.

-In the 19-month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and September 2021:
+In the 31-month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and September 2022, there were an estimated:

-- there were 1.54 million more antidepressant prescription items issued than expected based on historical trends.
-However, this was not a statistically significant increase for the period.
+- 2.77 million more antidepressant prescription items issued than expected based on historical trends, however, this was not a statistically significant increase for the period

-- there were 606,000 fewer drugs for dementia prescription items issued than expected based on historical trends.
-This was a statistically significant decrease for the period.
+- 5.34 million more CNS stimulants and drugs used for ADHD items issued than expected based on historical trends, a statistically significant increase for the period

 If you have any questions, comments, or would like more information you can email firstname.lastname@example.org.